microsoft/ApplicationInsights-Java/agent/agent-profiler/docs/README.md

     4. Note, currently the Java profiler does not support the "Sampling" trigger, configuring this will have no effect.

-Once this has been completed, the agent will monitor the resource usage of your processes and trigger a profile when required.
+Once this has been completed, the agent will monitor the resource usage of your process and trigger a profile when required.
 Once a profile has been triggered and completed, it will be viewable from the
 Application Insights instance within the Performance -> Profiler section.
 From that screen the